Minsuk Han, President

 Enoch Chang, Director

-Enoch is a staff attorney at the Asian Pacific American Legal Resource Center, where his practice focuses on immigration, public benefits, and housing law.
+Enoch is an attorney with the Department of Homeland Security.
+He was previously a staff attorney at the Asian Pacific American Legal Resource Center, where his practice focused on immigration, public benefits, and housing law.
 Enoch is a graduate of the George Washington University Law School, where he served as President of the Asian Pacific American Law Students Association, and the University of California, Berkeley, where he obtained his undergraduate degree in Psychology and minored in Business Administration.
+Enoch is serving in his personal capacity.

 Tracey Fung, Director